Go1den/spoiler-free-olympics/README.md

 - Repeat the previous two steps for each css file you want to import.
 - These should now show up in your managed files section.
 You can then open them individually to edit them further to your liking.

-I recommend using both the Olympics.com css and the PeacockTV.com css userstyles I've provided.
-I like to browse the schedule on Olympics.com and when I find something I want to watch, I navigate to Peacock from within the Olympics.com site.
+## Navigating Spoiler-Free:
+You can use these css files individually and they will mostly do the job, but if you want to navigate like a pro, I recommend the following.
+This assumes you have both the Olympics.com and PeacockTV.com css userstyles imported.

+1) Go to Olympics.com
+2) Notice that most of the page has been disabled for you to avoid spoilers.
+Select "Schedule & Results".
+3) The spoiler-free schedule should now be loading.
+To watch a VOD, click on the triple dots icon &#8942;